 - Get a professional to do it.
 Phone your nearest salon.
 Ask them specifically if they remove milia.
 Double check.
 Say 'do you physically remove milia?'
 We're talking manually - no microdermabrasion, no laser - just your therapist, her steady hand and a suitable needle.
 If they hesitate don't go.
-Do you WANT someone who's not confident/trained poking around your eye with a needle?
-Not a lot of salons offer the service - in some councils you're not allowed to 'pierce the skin' in a salon - old legislation relating to sex clubs in city centres (eewww) - not facials.
+You don't want someone who's not confident/trained poking around your eye with a needle?
+Not a lot of salons offer the service - in some councils you're not allowed to 'pierce the skin' in a salon - old legislation relating to sex clubs in city centres - not facials.

 - Have a go yourself.
 Not recommended - but I know some of you are as stubborn and pig-headed as me and I also recognise you may not be able to afford a facial/don't have a decent therapist near you so I thought it best to address the issue.
 I can do some of mine near the eye area but I get a pro for the ones on the cheeks - the area is too fat/chubby for me to get a comfortable grip.
 I've decided against a 'how-to physically remove by yourself' post - I'm not being responsible for someone going at their face with a needle!
 I will however, answer questions in the comments to help if you are absolutely determined to attack your face.

 Well to start with you need to get into a routine every day to make your skin work for itself.

 - Keep your skin cleansed - using flannels/hot water etc

 - Exfoliate every day - gently - don't go tearing at your skin OR the area - and DO NOT - repeat after me - DO NOT use any of those apricot scrubs you can get for a quid in the chemist.
 EVER.
 End.
 Of.
 Ideally you need a topical glycolic toner/lotion.